jetedonner/jetedonner.github.io/_posts/2022-10-04-3d-models-by-me.md

 </p>
 </div>

-Textures Info: Sorry guys but this basic 3d model features no detailed texures / materials.
-I just added a simple snake skin to the whole model.
-You are free to skin the model to your needs or as you like in Blender.
+Textures Info: Sorry guys but this basic 3d model features no detailed texures / materials - same as above.